WordPress/blueprints/README.md

-# WordPress Blueprints Community Gallery
+# WordPress Blueprints Community Space

-Welcome to the WordPress Blueprints Community Gallery!
+Browse the [Blueprints Gallery](./GALLERY.md) to explore a variety of WordPress sites.
+Keep reading to learn more about Blueprints and how to contribute your own.

 ## What are Blueprints?